David C. Joseph: United States attorney

 On February 16, 2018, President Trump announced Joseph as the nominee to be United States Attorney for the Western District of Louisiana.
 On March 22, 2018, his nomination was reported out of Senate Judiciary Committee by voice vote.
 He was confirmed by voice vote later the same day.
 He was sworn in on March 30, 2018.
+During his tenure, he created a human trafficking task force.
 His service as U.S. Attorney ended on August 3, 2020, when he resigned to become a federal judge.

 Federal judicial service

 On November 20, 2019, President Donald Trump announced his intent to nominate Joseph to serve as a United States district judge for the United States District Court for the Western District of Louisiana.

-On December 2, 2019, his nomination was sent to the Senate.
+On December 2, 2019, his nomination was sent to the United States Senate.
 President Trump nominated Joseph to the seat vacated by Judge Dee D. Drell, who assumed senior status on November 30, 2017.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

 On January 6, 2020, his renomination was sent to the Senate.
 A hearing on his nomination before the Senate Judiciary Committee was held on January 8, 2020.
 On May 14, 2020, his nomination was reported out of committee by a 12–10 vote.
-On July 28, 2020, the United States Senate invoked cloture on his nomination by a 55–42 vote.
+On July 28, 2020, the Senate invoked cloture on his nomination by a 55–42 vote.
 His nomination was confirmed later that day by a 55–42 vote.
 He received his judicial commission on July 31, 2020.

+On January 10, 2024, he upheld the National Firearms Act as applied to silencers by saying that they are "dangerous and unusual weapons" in denying a motion to dismiss.